 The area has long featured in Japanese folklore and is an area of spiritual and mystical significance.

-The birthplace of the creator of the much-loved manga series Ge Ge Ge Kitaro, Shigeru Mizuki, Sakaiminato attracts thousands of visitors annually.
-Throughout the area, images of the main character, Kitaro, and various Yokai monsters from there series are emblazoned on everything from trains and buses to vending machines and packaging.
+As the birthplace of Shigeru Mizuki, the creator of the much-loved manga series Ge Ge Ge Kitaro, Sakaiminato attracts thousands of visitors annually.
+Throughout the area, images of the main character Kitaro and various monsters from the series are emblazoned on everything from trains and buses to vending machines and packaging.

-Situated on the border of the two least populated prefectures in the country, Yonago and Sakaiminato are perfectly located to explore the region.
+Situated on the border of the two least populated prefectures in the country, Yonago and Sakaiminato are the perfect locations to begin exploring the whole region.